nmanoj0054/XNeuropile-webapp/README.md

 To moeve to bew branch, git checkout branch_name

-Work on the mentioend topic
+Work on the mentioned topic

 git add .